Thermodynamics of the {\alpha}-{\gamma} transition in Cerium from first principles: Computational details

-We will use a recent implementation of DFT+DMFT in the ABINIT code\cite{Gonze2009}, with an accurate PAW\cite{Blochl1994} basis\cite{Torrent2008}, the self-consistency over the density\cite{Amadon2012} and a efficient implementation\cite{Bieder2013} of a continuous time QMC solver with the hybridization expansion\cite{Werner2006} (CT-Hyb).
-The same atomic data as in Ref.~\onlinecite{Amadon2008a,Amadon2012} were used.
-We used a $10\times10\times10$ $k$-mesh grid and a cut-off of $20$Ha.
-Correlated orbitals are Wannier functions as in Ref.~\onlinecite{Amadon2012}, following Ref.~\onlinecite{Amadon2008}.
-A screened coulomb interaction of 6 eV is used as in previous works\cite{Held2001,Amadon2006, Streltsov2012}.
-DFT+DMFT calculations are performed until convergences of local Green's function and electronic density.
-About $10^{10}$ steps are performed for each CT-Hyb run, in order that the stochastic noise over internal energy is less than 0.3 meV.
-As these calculations are extremely computationally expensive, we do not take into account in this study the spin orbit coupling (SOC) because of the additional computational cost.
+We used a recent implementation of DFT+DMFT in the ABINIT code \cite{Gonze2009}, with an accurate PAW \cite{Blochl1994} basis \cite{Torrent2008}, the self-consistency over density \cite{Amadon2012} and an efficient implementation \cite{Bieder2013} of a continuous time QMC solver with the hybridization expansion \cite{Werner2006} (CT-Hyb).
+The same atomic data as in Ref. \cite{Amadon2012} were used.
+In particular, $5s$ and $5p$ semi-core states are included in the valence.
+We used a $10\times10\times10$ $k$-mesh grid and a cut-off of $30$ Ha for the plane waves.
+The local orbitals were Wannier functions as in Ref. \cite{Amadon2012}, following the scheme of Ref. \cite{Amadon2008}.
+We used a recent self-consistent cRPA implementation for the calculation of $U$ \cite{Amadon2014} in our Wannier basis.
+We found the screened coulomb interaction to be $U=5.9$ eV for the $\gamma$ phase.
+We thus decide to use a screened coulomb interaction of 6 eV as used also in previous works \cite{Held2001,Amadon2006, Streltsov2012} and we neglect the variation of $U$ as a function of volume.
+DFT+DMFT calculations are performed until convergences of local Green's function and electronic density. $10^{10}$ to $5\cdot10^{11}$ steps are performed for each CT-Hyb run according to the temperature, so that the stochastic noise over internal energy is less than 0.2 meV (smaller than the mark size).
+The zero energy (for internal and free energies) is arbitrary chosen as we are only interested in variations and differences.
+As those calculations are computationally expensive, we did not take into account the spin-orbit coupling for the internal and free energy curves, although we did include the spin-orbit coupling for the spectral functions in the last part of this study.
+The internal energy $E$ in DFT+DMFT can be computed from the DMFT density $\rho_{\rm DMFT}$ and impurity Green's function \cite{Amadon2006} for given value sets of screened coulomb interaction $U=6$ eV, volume $V$, and temperature $T$.
+We used for the double counting energy $E_\text{DC}$ the full localized limit as in previous works \cite{Held2001,Amadon2006,Streltsov2012}.